 Japan, the island nation in the far east has a unique culture that has withstood the test of time.
-It is also a country that has been at the forefront of technological adoption and advancement and is counted among the most developed nations of the world.
+It is also among the most developed nations of the world.
 And yet this progress and development is not bereft of challenges.

 Japan is known for one of the most demanding work environments in the world.
 In fact they have even coined a specific term for death by overwork (Karoshi).
 The performance pressure from jobs is so high, that there’s very little time left for a personal life.
-An interesting consequence of this culture is the fact that the marriage rates in Japan have fallen drastically in the last 30 years.
+The marriage rates in Japan have fallen drastically in the last 30 years.

 The urban cities of Japan have a hyper digital culture and a peculiar obsession with technology.
 In the age of internet many Japanese people are spending more time online and having fewer social interactions.
 It is leading to higher incidents of anxiety and stress.
 Depression and loneliness are also on the rise.

-The country also lies on a seismic fault line, being prone to devastating earthquakes and tsunamis, such that the Japanese have had to face a disproportionate amount of trauma.
+The country is also prone to devastating earthquakes and tsunamis, such that the Japanese have had to face a disproportionate amount of trauma.
 In Japan, neuropsychiatric disorders are estimated to contribute to 24.6% of the overall burden of disease (WHO, 2008)

 JAPANESE FOREST BATHING – FOREST ZEN